Advanced Oxidation Process for Swimming Pools

 Hydroxyl Radicals

 Hydroxyl radicals are the primary agents in AOP, known for their strong oxidative properties.
-They have a high oxidation potential, making them capable of breaking down complex contaminants into simpler, non-toxic molecules.
+They have a high oxidation potential, enabling them to break down complex contaminants into simpler, non-toxic molecules.
 Hydroxyl radicals are short-lived but highly effective, reacting almost instantaneously with pollutants in the water.

 These radicals can be produced using UV light, ozone, hydrogen peroxide, or a combination of these methods.
-The process involves a water treatment cycle where hydroxyl radicals interact with and neutralize pollutants, resulting in cleaner, safer swimming pool water.
+The process involves a water-treatment cycle in which hydroxyl radicals interact with and neutralize pollutants, resulting in cleaner, safer swimming pool water.

 Generation Methods

-1. UV Light: Ultraviolet (UV) light, specifically in the C-band spectrum (UV-C), is used to activate certain reactions that produce hydroxyl radicals.
-When UV light interacts with water and ozone, it generates hydroxyl radicals through photolysis.
+1. UV Light: Ultraviolet (UV) light, specifically in the C-band spectrum (UV-C), is used to activate specific reactions that produce hydroxyl radicals.
+When UV light interacts with water and ozone, it initiates photolysis, generating hydroxyl radicals.

 2. Ozone (O3): Ozone is a powerful oxidant itself and is commonly used in AOP systems.
 It can be generated by passing oxygen through a corona discharge or exposing it to UV light.
 When ozone dissolves in water, it can react to form hydroxyl radicals, especially in the presence of UV light.